Participating accommodations only

 Connect with nature, discover the magical Acadian forest and learn the secrets of the Bay of Fundy’s giant tides.
 Wildlife viewing.

-Nestled between sea cliffs and sandy beaches, St. Martins is the gateway to The Fundy Trail.
+Nestled between sea cliffs and sandy beaches, St. Martins is the gateway to the Fundy Trail Parkway.
 Grab a fresh bowl of chowder to fuel your adventure.

 Explore the St. Martins Sea Caves by kayak!
 Paddle under covered bridges in the historic harbour, discover the Fundy Trail coastline, and enjoy smoked salmon on the beach.